Fra-Sala/IMEX-RB/README.md

 ```bash
 conda env create -f environment.yml
 ```
-### Running the Simulations -- Reproducibility
+### Running the simulations

-To reproduce the results from our analysis, navigate the directory numerical_tests, enter e.g. AdvDiff2D, and run the scripts test_*.py.
-These will create a dir __RESULTS/ inside the repo.
-Once the tests are finished, navigate the dir, e.g, postprocessing/AdvDiff2D.
-Here, run the jupyter notebook correspoding to the test you run.
+To reproduce the results from our analysis, navigate the directory numerical_tests/ and execute the Python script `run_all_tests.py`.
+This will create a dir __RESULTS/ inside the repo.
+N.W.: running all tests can require several hours of computational time.
-Inside postprocessing/AdvDiff2D/plots you will obtain the plots you can find in the article.

-execute the following notebooks:

-- **tutorials/heat1D.ipynb** — a specific case study example on heat conduction
+### Generating the plots

+Once the numerical simulations are run, a directory __RESULTS/ is created.
+To postprocess the results and reproduce the plots presented in the article, navigate the postprocessing/ directory, then (...)

-## Code Organization and Usage
+## Code Organization
 - **src/imexrb.py**: Contains the implementation of the IMEX-RB method.
 - **src/euler.py**: Implements the backward and forward Euler time integration schemes.
 - **utils/problems1D.py**: Defines 1D problem classes for simulation purposes.